graham-harter/PatientMedicationAssessment/README.md

 ** (4.) **
 Non-clustered indices should also be added to the columns queried by the filter criteria, namely:-
  - [medication].[MedicationRequest].[PrescribedDate]

+** (5.) **
+On the CreateMedicationRequest(...) and UpdateMedicationRequest(...)
+API endpoints, there is no valdation as yet to ensure that the EndDate, if specified, is equal to or later than the StartDate.